Configuration¶

 However, if you need more control on this configuration step,

-you can import pandoc
+you can import pandoc and call configure

 before you do anything else with the library: